Published on: July 29, 2025

 However, separate property can become marital property when it is significantly mixed with marital assets, a process known as commingling.
 This can occur if the spouse who does not own the property helps with mortgage payments or maintenance, thereby increasing the property’s value.
 If the value of a house owned before the marriage rises due to the non-owner spouse’s efforts or financial contributions during the marriage, that increase in value may be treated as marital property.

 Individuals facing divorce should be aware of legal distinctions to avoid unexpected outcomes in the equitable distribution process and safeguard their assets.
-Consulting an experienced Manhattan divorce lawyer who can clarify the intricacies of property division is essential for understanding the complexities involved in New York.
+Consulting an experienced Manhattan divorce lawyer who can clarify the intricacies of property division is essential to understanding the legal process involved in New York.

 Dividing a House in a NY Divorce